GoInterject/GoInterject.github.io/bApps/WCNTraining/Capital/CapitalInput.md

 ___
 ![](/images/WCNTraining/Capital/CapitalInput_Error_NewUsed.png)

 *The selected Truck # New/Used status does not match the N/U column.
-Either updated the N/U column accordingly, or select a different valid Truck #.*
+Either update the N/U column accordingly, or select a different valid Truck #.*

 ___
 ![](/images/WCNTraining/Capital/CapitalInput_Error_DuplicateTruck.png)